arielgee/Sage-Like/.misc/tasks.md

 * delete decodeMap_partial from XMLUnknownNamedEntities
 * test all in v109
 * since adding lastStatusUpdateTime to TreeFeedsData maybe add the update time to the element title (tooltip) when 'perform feed check on sidebar launch' is off
+* update PR image with >fixable filter
+* hiddenPref to not display the filter tooltip
+* the deleteTreeItem() is using the selected to be deleted element id to deleting from m_objTreeFeedsData. the element can be a folder.
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`